Lutando/docs-oxd/sources/2.4.4/plugin/nextcloud/index.md

 [Link to NextCloud marketplace](https://apps.nextcloud.com/apps/openid_connect_sso)

 ### Unzip
-If you have already package, unzip it to your NextCloud site root/apps folder.
+If you have already downloaded the plugin, unzip it to your NextCloud root/apps folder.

 ### Activate

 Activate the plugin by performing the following steps:

 1. Go to `https://{site-base-url}/index.php/settings/apps`
-2. In tab `Not enabled` find OpenID Connect SSO Plugin By Gluu and click the `Enable` button.
+2. Navigate to `Not enabled` and find the OpenID Connect SSO Plugin By Gluu.
+Click the `Enable` button.
 ![upload](https://raw.githubusercontent.com/GluuFederation/nextcloud-oxd-plugin/master/docu/1.png)

-3. Open menu tab OpenID Connect SSO
+3. Click the drop down arrow near `Apps` in the top navigation bar and select OpenID Connect SSO.

 ![upload](https://raw.githubusercontent.com/GluuFederation/nextcloud-oxd-plugin/master/docu/2.png)

 ## Configuration

 ### General

-In your NextCloud admin menu panel you should now see the OpenID Connect menu tab.
+In your NextCloud admin menu panel you should now see the OpenID Connect plugin.
 Click the link to navigate to the General configuration  page:

 ![General](https://raw.githubusercontent.com/GluuFederation/nextcloud-oxd-plugin/master/docu/3.png)

-1. Automatically register any user with an account in the OpenID Provider: By setting registration to automatic, any user with an account in the OP will be able to register for an account in your NextCloud site.
-They will be assigned the new user default role specified below.
-2. Only register users with the following role(s) in the OP: Using this option you can limit registration to users who have a specified role in the OP, for instance `nextcloud`.
-This is not configurable in all OP's.
-It is configurable if you are using a Gluu Server.
-[Follow the instructions below](#role-based-enrollment) to limit access based on an OP role.
-3. New User Default Group: specify which Group to give to new users upon registration.
+#### Server Settings
+Add information for your oxd server in the Server Settings fields.

-4. URI of the OpenID Provider: insert the URI of the OpenID Connect Provider.
+1. URI of the OpenID Provider: insert the URI of the OpenID Connect Provider.
-5. Custom URI after logout: custom URI after logout (for example "Thank you" page).
+2. Custom URI after logout: custom URI after logout (for example "Thank you" page).
-6. oxd port: enter the oxd-server port (you can find this in the `oxd-server/conf/oxd-conf.json` file).
+3. oxd port: enter the oxd-server port (you can find this in the `oxd-server/conf/oxd-conf.json` file).
-7. Click `Register` to continue.
+4. Click `Register` to continue.

-If your OpenID Provider supports dynamic registration, no additional steps are required in the general tab and you can navigate to the [OpenID Connect Configuration](#openid-connect-configuration) tab.
+If your OpenID Provider supports dynamic registration (the Gluu Server does), no additional steps are required.

-If your OpenID Connect Provider doesn't support dynamic registration, you will need to insert your OpenID Provider `client_id` and `client_secret` on the following page.
+If your OpenID Connect Provider doesn't support dynamic client registration (Google does not), you will need to insert your OpenID Provider `client_id` and `client_secret` on the following page.

 ![General](https://raw.githubusercontent.com/GluuFederation/nextcloud-oxd-plugin/master/docu/4.png)